topology-gg/shoshin/tooling_backend/README.md

 # Getting Started

-Simply run `docker compose -f docker-compose.prod.yml up` in order to launch the indexer.
+1. Simply run `docker compose -f docker-compose.prod.yml up` in order to launch the indexer.
 The docker will launch a MongoDB service in order to store the indexed data.

+2. Open MongoDB Compass and connect to `mongodb://apibara:apibara@localhost:27017/`